-• Parameters: to set the 1D Peak Search Tolerances
+Parameters: to set the Peak Search method, the tolerances and filters:

 • Select from document: to select the spectrum if you are in a document with several datasets.

 After having clicked on the OK button, the peak search will be run.
 In the example below, we have obtained a match for the compound number 25, with a score of 1000 (maximum value):